-Starting in 2021, City staff focused the scope of the MODS program on exterior design elements such as exterior materials, roof forms, windows, doors, and building features.
-The proposed Multifamily Objective Design Standards (MODS program), included as Attachment A, does not change the underlying development potential of property in any zone in Piedmont.
-As such the adoption of the proposed MODS is not subject to the California Environmental Quality Act (CEQA) because it is not a project within the meaning of CEQA.
-Alternatively, if categorized as Project under CEQA, the MODS are exempt because it can be seen with certainty that there is no possibility that the adoption of Multifamily Objective Design Standards may have a significant effect on the environment.
+Also, starting in 2021, City staff focused the scope of the Multifamily Objective Design Standards (MODS program) on exterior design elements, such as exterior materials, roof forms, windows, doors, and building features.
+The proposed MODS program does not change the underlying development potential of property in any zone in Piedmont.
+The amendments to the City Code and Piedmont Design Guidelines to change the title of the Design Guidelines document and to implement objective design standards for multifamily development and mixed-use commercial and residential development are not subject to the California Environmental Quality Act (CEQA) because it can be seen with certainty that there is no possibility that the adoption of Multifamily Objective Design Standards may have a significant effect on the environment.
 (Public Resources Code section 21065; CEQA Guidelines, 14 Cal.
 Code of Regs.
 Sections 15061(b)(3), 15378.)
+Further, these amendments are exempt under CEQA Guidelines, 14 Cal.
+Code of Regs.
+Section 15301 and 15303 for existing facilities and the construction or conversion of small structures.